Ulta: Love The Story, Need A Pullback

 If we told you about some of the things Ulta is embarking on without telling you the company name you'd say 'makes sense for a start up just figuring things out.'

 We call that "low-hanging fruit."
-Low hanging fruit is a term associated with easy drivers to boost sales and earnings.
+Low-hanging fruit is a term associated with easy drivers to boost sales and earnings.
 A company doing this well typically used up all their great easy ideas.
 Ulta is only just getting started.

 1) Ulta has been putting up amazing numbers without the help of advanced planning systems.
 They are only just now installing higher-end systems to help them with merchandising.